-*IMPORTANT - this page is currently under construction.
-The information provided below is based on the program requirements for students who entered prior to 2017.
+*IMPORTANT - The information provided below is based on the program requirements for students who entered prior to 2017.
 This information is relevant for students currently completing an Honours Thesis through PSYC 4000.

 NOTE: PSYC 4000 - Honours Thesis (as well as PSYC 4170 - Advanced Research in Psychology) will not be offered as of Fall 2019.
 If you are interested in completing an Honours Thesis, please apply to the Specialized Honours program.
 More information is provided in our Degree Requirements by Program section.